polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 "
 ```

-Notice how your single text entity is wrapped inside a "multipart/signed" entity.
+Notice how your single text entity is wrapped inside a "multipart/signed" entity above.
+This is necessary to make sure we also attach the actual
+signature of your MIME message.

 ## Parsing MIME messages